BALA291/Mean-and-Variance/README.md

+# DATE:
-#  Mean and variance of a discrete  distribution
+#  EX-01 Mean and variance of a discrete  distribution

 # Aim :